+Figure 1: Frailty is Not Predictive of Transplant-Free Survival in Patients with Hepatic Encephalopathy

-FIGURE 1 Frailty is not predictive of transplant-free survival in patients with hepatic encephalopathy.
-This figure delineates the association of frailty with transplant-free survival in patients without (panel A) and with (panel B) hepatic encephalopathy.
-While three components of the Fried Frailty Index are significantly predictive of survival in patients without encephalopathy, none are for patients with encephalopathy.
-Hazard ratios are presented with 95% confidence intervals (CI) with a dashed line to indicate 1.0; intervals that cross 1.0 are not significant.
-All estimates are adjusted for Model for End-Stage Liver Disease Score, albumin concentration, and the presence of ascites is reversible, there is evidence that therapy can improve aspects of the HE phenotype that are consistent with frailty.
-These include improvements after HE therapy of poor patient-reported outcomes, coordination (in a driving simulator), and, although it has been studied only in preclinical models, ammonia-lowering therapy may reverse ammonia-induced sarcopenia.
-Additionally, at a minimum, owing to the adverse impact of sarcopenia on frailty and waitlist mortality and the salutary effect of improved nutrition on HE, protein intake should be increased in patients with HE to 1.25 g/kg ideal bodyweight.
-Further study of the role of screening tests for subclinical HE on longitudinal assessments of frailty, potentially by using point-of-care tests such as the EncephalApp Stroop, are warranted.
+Figure 1 delineates the association of frailty with transplant-free survival in patients without (panel A) and with (panel B) hepatic encephalopathy.
+While 3 components of the Fried Frailty Index are significantly predictive of survival in patients without encephalopathy, none are for patients with encephalopathy.
+Hazard ratios are presented with 95% confidence intervals (CI) with a dashed-line to indicate 1.0; intervals that cross 1.0 are not significant.
+All estimates are adjusted for Model for Endstage Liver Disease Score, albumin concentration, and the presence of ascites.